paypur/RP2040_USBHID_Ambient-Light-Sensor/README.md

    - **Important Note: The TEMT6000 sensor recommends an operating voltage of up to 5V, but you should supply at most 3.3 V to Vcc.
 This is because the ADC of the RP2040 is referenced to 3.3 V, and a higher voltage might damage the chip.**
    - Tidbit: Since the sensor draws at most about 0.5 mA, it is safe to power it from a GPIO Pin.
 <img src="Images/sensor-1.jpg" alt="Sensor Example 1" width="200" /> <img src="Images/sensor-2.jpg" alt="Sensor Example 2" width="200" />
 2. While holding the bootsel button on the RP2040-Zero board, connect it to your PC.
 The device should appear as a USB mass storage device.
 Drag and drop the .uf2 file from the github releases to the mass storage device.
-That's it, you're done!
+If the device doesn't automatically reboot, simply unplug and re-plug it again.
+3. You can check the live sensor readings via `cat /sys/bus/iio/devices/iio\:device0/in_illuminance_raw`.
+Without a case, the bare sensor tops out at about 660 Lux.
+Which isn't very much, but it's more than plenty for meaningful automatic brightness adjustment.
+4. That's it, you're done!
+You may now set up [Clight](https://github.com/FedeDP/Clight) for automatic brightness adjustment, or write your own script that uses `ddcutil` to adjust display brightness.

 ### Building